onefangg/tp/docs/UserGuide.md

 * Unmarks the order at the specified `INDEX`
 * The `INDEX` refers to the index number shown in the displayed orders list.
 * The `INDEX` must be a positive integer 1, 2, 3, ….
+* If an incomplete order is unmarked again, it will remain as unmarked and no error will be thrown.

 Examples:
 * `unmarko 1`